hotstuff_rs

 The Block Tree is the fundamental persistent data structure in HotStuff-rs, the HotStuff subprotocol, and “Chain-Based” state machine replication in general.

 A block tree is a directed acyclic graph (or “Tree”) of Blocks rooted at a starting block called the “Genesis Block”.
-As far as trees go, block trees are “narrow”, in that most blocks in a block tree will only have one edge coming into it.
+Block trees are very “narrow” trees, in the sense that most blocks in a block tree will only have one edge coming into it.
 Specifically, all blocks in a block tree “under” a highest committed block (i.e., closer to genesis block to than the highest committed block) will only have one edge coming out of it.

 Because of this, a block tree can be understood as being a linked list with a tree attached to it at the highest committed block.
 In this understanding, there are two kinds of blocks in a block tree: